 About the Scheme

-The Doctorate Extension Scheme (DES) has been in force since 6 April 2013.
+The Doctorate Extension Scheme (DES) route has been available since 6 April 2013.
 It is designed to give students who have almost finished their UK PhD or other doctorate qualification an additional 12 months of Tier 4 (General) immigration permission in which to look for and start work in the UK.
 The university or college where you are studying for your doctorate must be a Tier 4 sponsor.
 According to the Home Office overview document, it must be sponsoring you under Tier 4.
 It must also be a recognised body or a body in receipt of public funding as a higher education institution.

 Who can apply